tolucaleb/react-native-multiple-tags/README.md

 | defaultMessage | No |  First Message to instruct what to do,

 # Note
-Use this component inside a scrollview or flatlist for it to maintain its styling.
+Use this component inside a scrollview for it to maintain its auto height.

 # Todo